Skip to content

 Updated:

-I’ve watched marketing roles evolve dramatically over the past decade, but nothing has caught my attention quite like the emergence of the GTM engineer.
+A GTM engineer builds automated revenue systems using AI, data enrichment, and workflow automation, blending RevOps, sales, and marketing skills to fix broken go-to-market processes.
+I’ve watched marketing roles evolve dramatically over the past decade, but nothing has caught my attention quite like the emergence of this role.
 It’s a role that Clay coined in 2023, and it’s already reshaping how the smartest B2B companies approach revenue generation.
 If you’re a marketing director wondering whether this new role is hype or necessity, you’re asking the right question at the right time.

 The term emerged from Clay’s own GTM team.
 When their early hires ran “reverse demos”—solving a customer’s data enrichment problem in 30 minutes or less—they realised the most fundamental skill set wasn’t sales, it was being technically agile and creative enough to grok any use case.
 So they landed on go-to-market engineering: part AE, part SDR, part sales engineer, full-on Clay expert.
 The role has since spread to companies like Cursor, Lovable, and Webflow.